Legacy-Edition-Minigames/ToolBox/V1/PUBLISH.md

-# Guide-for-Emmie: How to publish a LEB-ToolBox update
+# Guide-for-Emmie: How to publish a LEB-net.lem.ToolBox update
-This guide will walk you through the steps required to successfully publish to all LEB users a LEB-ToolBox update.
+This guide will walk you through the steps required to successfully publish to all LEB users a LEB-net.lem.ToolBox update.

-## What is a LEB-ToolBox update?
+## What is a LEB-net.lem.ToolBox update?
-A LEB-ToolBox update consist of 4 files: The Source Code (.py), the Windows build (.exe), and the Linux and MacOS (binary)
+A LEB-net.lem.ToolBox update consist of 4 files: The Source Code (.py), the Windows build (.exe), and the Linux and MacOS (binary)

 ### Things to know:
-LEB-ToolBox update number scheme consists of a FLOAT type number.
+LEB-net.lem.ToolBox update number scheme consists of a FLOAT type number.
 That is, a number with decimals.
 Updates __must__ be named as follows:

 A.BBB